 10 Jun 2021

-In-person training sessions were largely out of the question during the worst of the COVID-19 pandemic.
+In-person training sessions were mostly canceled during the worst of the COVID-19 pandemic.
 However, the need for training continued, and in some cases increased, as the security industry sought to adapt to the changing business climate of a global emergency.
 So how well did we as an industry adjust?
 We asked this week’s Expert Panel Roundtable: How has security industry training changed in the last year?

 During the COVID-19 pandemic, significant adjustments were made to the responsibilities required of security professionals.
 The most significant change related to how a security professional would now interact with a tenant, customer, student, patient or visitor.
 Temperature screening of all varieties required detailed and hands-on training that included new equipment and new operating procedures.
 To supplement the on-the-job training changes taking place at a rapid pace, new online training resources were provided to support the development of ‘soft skills,’ or better, relational skills.
 While employees and students did not return immediately, our employees were prepared, and are still being prepared, to act as safety compliance agents, or Customer CARE Ambassadors.
 Monitoring temperature screening, pedestrian traffic flow, safe elevator usage and other safety practices requires a combination of firm but friendly, while remembering that clients are counting on us to help maintain safe practices within each respective facility.